TheCrazyT/BlenderMhwModelImporter/README.md

   Make shure that "Import-Export: MHW Model Importer" in the user-preferences window under the section "add-ons" is checked.

+01.10.2018:

+Vertex-changes made to the UV-editor now get exported,too

+Changed default embed mode to "Reference"

 30.09.2018:

 Started working on UV-Maps.